Heart Health Month: The Connection Between PAD and Heart Disease

 If exercising for long periods is inconvenient, or you’re not physically able, you should still try to include some light walking or movement into your daily activities.
 Being more active helps protect the function of your heart and improves the flow of blood.
 This is important because poor circulation is the precursor for a variety of very serious medical conditions.

 Being healthier is not an easy feat, especially if you have lived most of your life doing relatively unhealthy things.
-At USA Vascular clinics, we want you to know were here to help.
-Your heart is a very important resource for the body, and having any form of hear disease increases your risk for other conditions like Peripheral Artery Disease (PAD).
+At USA Vascular Centers, we want you to know were here to help.
+Your heart is a very important resource for the body and having any form of heart disease increases your risk for other conditions like Peripheral Artery Disease (PAD).

 As you strive to become healthier and fight off PAD and heart disease, remember:

 - Don’t get overwhelmed.
 Every step you take brings you closer to a healthier heart.

 - Don’t do it alone.
 The journey is always easier to accomplish with good support; ask friends and family to join you.

 - Don’t get discouraged.
 It may seem hard to be healthy, but by taking small steps each day will make it easier to achieve your goal.

 - Reward yourself.
 Find fun things to do to decrease your stress: Round up some colleagues for a lunchtime walk, join a singing group, or have a healthy dinner with family or friends.

 At USA Vascular Centers, we specialize in stent angioplasty treatment for Peripheral Artery Disease (PAD).
 If you or someone you know has high blood pressure or PAD, reach out to us today for a consolation.